-This is the building we see presently.
 During Dutch colonization, it was used as a city hall as well as several other functions such as marriage registration office, treasury, and court office.
 Thus, it has a jail in its basement.

 The jail is famous because several Indonesian heroes and heroines were held here, including Prince Diponegoro and Cut Nyak Dien.
 The jail is open for public view, but the entrance is not inside, it is outside, at the back of the building.

 When Batavia kept expanding to the south, the city hall was relocated to West Tanah Abang in 1913.
 Then, in 1919 they were relocated again to Koningsplein Zuid.
 Presently, the name of the street has been changed into jalan Medan Merdeka Selatan, and this place is still functioned as the office of Jakarta government.